34 Secret Car-Buying Tips Your Dealer Won’t Tell You

 Don’t pull in on a weekend without an appointment.
 Come by on a Tuesday or Wednesday.
 Learn the real reason cars have gas tanks on different sides.

 Don’t believe all the stories you’ve heard about sleazy car dealers

 Plenty of us are honest folks frustrated by the guys who give the rest of us a bad name.
-These 10 vintage car commercials have not aged well.

 Once you’ve agreed on a price, you think you’re done, but we’re just getting started